-Johns Hopkins All Children's Congenital Diaphragmatic Hernia (CDH) Program has the world’s foremost experts working for you.
+The Johns Hopkins All Children's Congenital Diaphragmatic Hernia (CDH) Program provides expert care to address your child's individual needs.

-Our world-renowned team of experts, led by Dr. David Kays, director of the Congenital Diaphragmatic Hernia Program at Johns Hopkins All Children’s Hospital, brings more than two decades of clinical and research leadership in the treatment of congenital diaphragmatic hernia (CDH) repair.
-We use a comprehensive approach to bring together specialists across multiple disciplines specific to your child's needs often including:
+Led by Dr. David Kays, director of the Congenital Diaphragmatic Hernia Program at Johns Hopkins All Children’s Hospital, our team uses a comprehensive approach to bring together specialists across multiple disciplines specific to your child's needs often including:

 - a maternal-fetal specialist